oracle-livelabs/analytics-ai/picaso-genai-oda/oda/oda.md

 ## Task 1: Dynamic Group and Policy Definition

-This task will help you ensure that the Dynamic Group and Policy are correctly defined.
-If the Dynamic Group and Policy Definition are not correctly defined, please define them as follows.
+This task will help you to create the Dynamic Group and Policies in your tenancy.
+Please follow below mentioned steps:

-These Dynamic Group and Policy Definition are for single-tenancy deployment - where ODA and Generative AI Agent are in the same tenancy.
+These Dynamic Group and Policy Definitions are for single-tenancy deployment - where ODA and Generative AI Agent are in the same tenancy.

 For Policy Definitions required for multi-tenancy deployment (where ODA and Generative AI Agent are in different tenancies), please refer to Task 9.